 So, I’m going to project 4-5% dividend growth in the coming years.

 UPS STOCK VALUATION

-Let’s judge value in several ways:
+Let’s look at value more closely.
+And, judge UPS stock value in several ways:

 - Dividend Discount Model